flynx/pWiki/README.md

 - Wiki/note _portable app_

+  The pWiki app is a stand-alone instance of pWiki wrapped in an app supporting all major desktop as well as mobile platforms.

+  The app serves the following goals:

-    - a simple and functional note/todo/outline app
+    - a simple and functional note/todo/outline app (obviously)
-    - an external/portable Wiki editor, as an alternative for in-app documentation editor with ability to seamlesly synchronize with the target app.
+    - an external/portable Wiki editor, as an alternative for in-target-app documentation editor with ability to seamlesly synchronize with the target app pWiki instance.
-    - a stand-alone testing platform for project components
+    - a stand-alone testing platform and reference implementation for pWiki components.

 ### General Documentation: